 The TRD Pro variant features sliding rear cargo deck that can carry up to 440 pounds.
 It is most likely that a 4.0-liter V6 will be placed under the hood.
 The V6 delivers around 270 hp which is close to the base model.
 Every year TRD Pro comes in exclusive color.
-There were Inferno Orange, Quicksand and Cement, while the color of the 2018 model is still being kept off the record.
+There were Inferno Orange, Quicksand and Cement.
+While the color of the 2018 model is still being kept off the record.

 The move to a uni-body design won’t meant only good things.
 The engine will get smaller, likely less powerful and it might offer the torque at higher revs.
 This means that the car will get worse at towing.
 However, the result should be a better on-road vehicle which a smoother ride than before.
 The engine will most likely be Toyota’s 3.5 liters naturally aspirated V6 which just recently received a direct injection and a few other upgrades.
 The output might be around 300 horsepower and less than 270 lb-ft of torque.
-This should be more than enough for a seven-seat crossover.
+This should be more than enough for a seven-seat SUV.

 However, because the torque will be moved closer to its redline, the fuel consumption while towing will increase dramatically.
 The good part is that the engine will be more efficient.
 This will also be improved with its new eight or nine-speed gearbox.
 In any case, the new 2018 Toyota 4Runner might end up offering as much as 30 MPG on the highway in which case most of these tradeoffs should be well worth it.